utah-cs4470-sp23/class/hw8/README.md

 that this type _must be a resolved type_, that is, it must not contain `VarType`s.

-## Function and type information
+## Resolving types

-Extend your symbol table to store function and type information by adding two new subclasses of `NameInfo`: `FunctionInfo`, and `TypeInfo`.
+Extend your symbol table to store type information by adding a new subclasses of `NameInfo` named `TypeInfo`.

-A `FunctionInfo` stores a list of `ResolvedType`s for the argument types, a `ResolvedType` for the return type, and a child symbol table.
-That child symbol table is the symbol table used for checking the function body, and will be useful to us when writing the compiler back-end.

 A `TypeInfo` stores the `ResolvedType` the name is defined as.

-Now, add handling for the `type` command.
-A `type` command should resolve its type argument to a `ResolvedType` and add that to the symbol table as a `TypeInfo`.
+To handle a `type` command, resolve the `Type` to a `ResolvedType` and add that to the symbol table as a `TypeInfo`.

 You likely already have a `resolve_type` method that converts a `Type` AST node into a `ResolvedType`.
 Extend that function to take a symbol